-When preparing their operating schedules, applicants are encouraged to carry out a risk assessment of their premises by reference to the following items of best practice:
+When preparing their operating schedules, applicants are encouraged to refer to the Code of Conduct (Appendix D) and to carry out a risk assessment (Appendix F) of their premises by reference to the following items of best practice:

 - Measures to prevent noise and vibration escaping from the premises, including; music, noise from ventilation equipment, and human voices.
-Such measures may include the installation of soundproofing, air conditioning (though this may add to the problem, especially if left on overnight), acoustic lobbies and sound limitation devices; - Measures to prevent disturbance by patrons/customers arriving at or leaving the premises, particularly between the hours of 11.00 pm and 7.00 am; - Measures to prevent queuing or, if queuing is inevitable, to divert queues away from neighbouring premises, or otherwise to manage the queue to prevent disturbance or obstruction; - Measures to ensure that customers/patrons and staff leave the premises quietly; - Arrangements for parking by patrons/customers, and minimisation of the effect that parking will have on local residents and businesses; - Measures to reduce the impact that the use of gardens or other open-air areas will have on local residents and businesses; - The positioning of external lighting, including security lighting that is installed appropriately; - Accessibility to local public transport services, including taxis and private hire vehicles; - Measures to minimise the impact of refuse storage or disposal (including noise associated with bottle delivery and disposal), or additional litter (including fly posters and unauthorised placards) in the vicinity of the premises; - Measures to minimise noxious smells omitting from the premises.
+Such measures may include the installation of soundproofing, air conditioning (though this may add to the problem, especially if left on overnight), acoustic lobbies and sound limitation devices; - Measures to prevent disturbance by patrons/customers arriving at or leaving the premises, particularly between the hours of 23:00 and 07:00; - Measures to prevent queuing or, if queuing is inevitable, to divert queues away from neighbouring premises, or otherwise to manage the queue to prevent disturbance or obstruction; - Measures to ensure that customers/patrons and staff leave the premises quietly; - Arrangements for parking by patrons/customers, and minimisation of the effect that parking will have on local residents and businesses; - Measures to reduce the impact that the use of gardens, smoking areas or other open-air areas will have on local residents and businesses; - The positioning of external lighting, including security lighting that is installed appropriately; - Accessibility to local public transport services, including taxis and private hire vehicles; - Measures to minimise the impact of refuse storage or disposal (including noise associated with bottle delivery and disposal eg not before 08:00 or after 10:00), or additional litter (including fly posters and unauthorised placards) in the vicinity of the premises; - Measures to minimise noxious smells emitting from the premises.